joaquinfontela/facultad/README.md

 - Run Discord bot: `npm run start`

+- To create the server: `npm install express`

+- For MongoDB: `npm install mongoose`

 # The TypeScript Language

 TypeScript is a JavaScript superset and therefore they share many features such as variable declaration, API's usage, and more.